-The Therm-a-Rest Prolite is a self-inflating sleeping pad with an R-value of 2.4, good for use down to 20-30 degrees fahrenheit.
+The Therm-a-Rest Prolite is a self-inflating sleeping pad with an R-value of 2.4, good for use down to 20-30 degrees Fahrenheit.
 While self-inflating sleeping pads are not nearly as popular as they were 20 years ago, they are more durable and resilient than inflatable sleeping pads, and much less expensive.

 If you’ve never used a self-inflating pad like the Therm-a-Rest Prolite, it’s basically an inflatable pad with an open-cell foam pad inside.
-Open cell foam compresses because it has air channels running through it.
+Open-cell foam compresses because it has air channels running through it.
 It also has a “memory”, so it will expand after it’s been rolled up.
-This is different from the closed cell foam that many sleeping pads are made with, like the Therm-a-rest Zlite or the Ridegrest which can’t be compressed to make them smaller.
+This is different from the closed-cell foam that many sleeping pads are made with, like the Therm-a-rest Zlite or the Ridegrest which can’t be compressed to make them smaller.

-The open cell foam in the Prolite is covered on both sides with a face fabric and sealed around the perimeter of the foam.
-A stick valve is then added to the side of the pad, which lets air escape from the interior when the pad is rolled up.
+The open-cell foam in the Prolite is covered on both sides with a face fabric and sealed around the perimeter of the foam.
+A valve is then added to the side of the pad, which lets air escape from the interior when the pad is rolled up.
 When the pad is unrolled, the open cell foam expands, pulling air through the valve and inflating itself.
-If you want to make the pad firmer, you can top if off with a few breaths (really, just a few) or let some air out to make the mattress softer.
+If you want to make the pad firmer, you can top it off with a few breaths (really, just a few) or let some air out to make the mattress softer.
 If you hate blowing up your inflatable sleeping pad, a self-inflating pad might be a good alternative.

 When fully inflated, the Prolite is 1″ thick, compared to a Therm-a-rest NeoAir Xlite which is 2.5″ thick or a Therm-a-rest ZLite, which is 0.75″ thick.
-Now, some people find the padding provided by a Prolite to be sufficient and other’s don’t.
+Now, some people find the padding provided by a Prolite to be sufficient and others don’t.
 I can sleep well on a Prolite without any issues, but I’m usually so exhausted from backpacking all day, that sleeping well is not a problem.
 I’m a side sleeper, a back sleeper, and a thrasher, and there’s still sufficient padding for me to stay comfortable.

 One of the things that I like about the Prolite is that it’s available in a wide variety of lengths and gear weights.
 For instance, sleeping on a shorter pad is a common trick used by ultralight backpackers to reduce gear weight, since your legs need less insulation than your torso for 3 season camping.
 To insulate your legs, you can simply prop them on top of your backpack and spare clothing and that is sufficient to keep them warm.